v6d-io/v6d/docs/notes/vineyard-operator.rst

             path: /var/run/vineyard-vineyard-system-vineyardd-sample
     EOF

-Check the job and the objects produced by it:
+We can see the created job and the objects produced by it:

 .. code:: bash